lionhack2015/trackripple/README.md

 __PROBLEM 3:__ How we gonna train our genres?
 We need some reference songs for each of them to understand the parameter benchmarks.

+__PROBLEM 4:__ Can we come up with narrower list of genres?
+99 options do not seem to be lean classification.

 ##PRODUCTION ROADMAP

 - UI design and development (expand on this further)